Cloudflare Docs

 5. Test a request

 You will now send a request to the route your dynamic dispatch Worker is on.
-You should receive the response (Hello world) you created in your user Worker (customer-worker-1) that you call from your dynamic dispatch Worker (the Worker you made in step 3).
+You should receive the response (Hello world) you created in your user Worker (customer-worker-1) that you call from your dynamic dispatch Worker (my-dispatcher).

 By completing this guide, you have successfully set up a dispatch namespace, dynamic dispatch Worker and user Worker to test a request end to end.